 Ajoy Misra will act as the Principal Senior Sponsor for sustainability.
-He will be assisted by Mr. K.S.Srinivasan, Chief Human Resources Officer and Dr. Anurag Priyadarshi, the Global Sustainability Manager.
+He will be assisted by K.S.Srinivasan, Global Chief Human Resources Officer and Anurag Priyadarshi, Global Sustainability Manager.
 A senior sponsor will be assigned to "own" each of the 5 focus areas and manage a cross functional and cross regional working group to progress activity in each area.

-• A sustainability committee comprising the CEO, Sustainability Manager, 5 sustainability sponsors and appropriate external expert input has been established to review sustainability activity on a quarterly basis.

-- In addition to the 5 sustainability focus areas, global KPIs and key global sustainability initiatives are being initiated at the corporate level where relevant. - Beyond the necessary regional input to the above, programs relevant to the regional context and commercial objectives are being developed in alignment with the overarching corporate agenda principles of managing branded operations, etc. The committee meets at least once a year to assess the Business Responsibility performance of Tata Global Beverages, and publishes quarterly internal reports on updated activity in the CSR and sustainability space.
+- A sustainability committee comprising the CEO, Sustainability Manager, 5 sustainability sponsors and appropriate external expert input is being established to review sustain ability activity on a quarterly basis. - In addition to the 5 sustainability focus areas, global KPIs and key global sustainability initiatives are being initiated at the corporate level where relevant. - Beyond the necessary regional input to the above, programs relevant to the regional con text and commercial objectives are being developed in alignment with the overarching corporate agenda